Los Angeles mayor lifts downtown curfew she imposed during protests against immigration raids

 Los Angeles Mayor Karen Bass is lifting a curfew in downtown Los Angeles

-The protests, which have been concentrated in a few blocks of downtown where federal and local government buildings are, were in response to President Donald Trump’s immigration crackdown in the city and subsequent deployment of the National Guard and Marines.
+The protests, which have been largely concentrated in a few blocks of downtown where federal and local government buildings are, were in response to Trump’s immigration crackdown in the city and subsequent deployment of the National Guard and Marines.

-The curfew set in place June 10 provided “successful crime prevention and suppression efforts" and protected stores, restaurants, businesses and residents, the Democratic mayor said.
+The curfew set in place June 10 provided “successful crime prevention and suppression efforts" and protected stores, restaurants, businesses and residents, the Democratic mayor said Tuesday.
 It covered a relatively tiny slice of the sprawling city.

 On Tuesday afternoon, the impact of days of protests could be seen in the boarded-up windows lining the streets of Little Tokyo, a historical Japanese American district right next to a federal detention building still heavily guarded by military troops.